 Viggiano et al. Prenatal Elevation of Endocannabinoids Corrects the Unbalance between Dopamine Systems and Reduces Activity in Naples High Excitability Rats.
 Neuroscience and Behavioral Review 2003; 27:129-39

 Cannabis has been used to treat anxiety and depression for thousands of years.
-A recent survey of patients seeking care in medical marijuana doctors' offices in California reported that 38% (51% female and 33% male) of the patients found relief of anxiety and 26% (35% female and 23% male) found relief of depression.
+A recent survey of patients seeking care in California medical cannabis doctors' offices reported that 38% (51% female and 33% male) of the patients found relief of anxiety and 26% (35% female and 23% male) found relief of depression.

 Although research into the benefits of cannabis is still prohibited in the US, some studies have been done to look at the effectiveness of cannabis for the treatment of anxiety and depression.
 In one study, CBD was compared to a placebo and two anti-anxiety medicines for treatment of social anxiety.
 CBD was found to be as effective as the two known anti-anxiety medicines and was significantly more effective than the placebo.
-In a similar study, patients with social anxiety who received CBD had less body symptoms of anxiety and less negativity about public speaking than those who received a placebo.
-Also a synthetic cannabinoid (a marijuana-like compound made in a laboratory) was found to reduce anxiety in patients suffering from anxiety disorders after a month of treatment.
+In a similar study, patients with social anxiety who received CBD had less body symptoms of anxiety (racing heart-rate, sweating)and less negativity about public speaking than those who received a placebo.
+Also a synthetic cannabinoid (a cannabis-like compound made in a laboratory) was found to reduce anxiety in patients suffering from anxiety disorders after a month of treatment.
 In another human study, CBD was found to increase the blood flow to areas of the brain that control anxiety.